Health and Wellness

 Behavioral Health

 CYC Behavioral Health programs provide case management and individual family therapy for youth aged 11-21.
 Our clinicians and case managers conduct psychosocial assessments and address mental health stigma, limited access to linguistically and culturally appropriate services, and cofactors such as violence, chronic truancy, and substance abuse.
-These programs are funded by Community Behavioral Health Services under the San Francisco Department of Public Health.
+Several of these programs are funded by Community Behavioral Health Services under the San Francisco Department of Public Health.

 We also provide parenting classes, stress relief classes, the Strengthening Families Program, and parent appreciation events and activities for promoting the health and wellbeing of parents.